Some days call for something warm and comforting without too much thought, and mashed potatoes almost always feel like the answer.

 Why I Make These Potatoes So Often?

-- I like making these because they always feel steady and familiar.
+- I enjoy making these because they always feel familiar and grounding.

-- No matter what kind of day I’ve had, mashed potatoes give me something warm to look forward to.
+- No matter how the day has gone, mashed potatoes give me something warm to look forward to.

-- I enjoy how easy they are to shape into what I want.
-Some days I keep them light, other days I make them a little richer, depending on the mood.
+- I also love how flexible they are—some days I keep them light, and other days I make them richer, depending on the mood.

 - Even a small scoop on the side makes the plate feel more put together.